AustinPAmbrose/matvisa/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 MATVISA is a MATLAB wrapper for the visa library distributed by National Instruments (NI-VISA).
-It trys to be a lightweight (and free) alternative to MATLAB's `visadev()`.
+It tries to be a lightweight (and free) alternative to MATLAB's `visadev()`.
 MATVISA allows you to use SCPI commands to communicate with your oscilloscopes, benchtop DMMs, function generators, etc. using USB, GPIB, TCP/IP, and serial ports.

 <!-- GETTING STARTED -->
 ## Getting Started